 Virtual Forum on PFAS in San Francisco Bay Fish, February 4th, 2022

 Thank you for joining environmental and public health agencies, representatives of tribes and local fishing communities, and the general public to discuss PFAS sources and the contamination of San Francisco Bay sport fish.
 This forum sought to build consensus for next steps to protect everyone who catches and eats fish from the Bay.
+Please click here to access the meeting summary.

 Members from local tribal, African American and Asian fishing communities were able to share community perspectives on PFAS exposure from Bay fish, alongside presentations from scientists and policy makers working on PFAS.
 The dialogue that began at this meeting is an important first step in working together to envision solutions to address this issue.